mathsclub-iiserk/mathsclub-iiserk.github.io/talks.md

 ## What is ... ?

 This series of talks is aimed primarily towards 2nd and 3rd year undergraduates.
-Each seminar expands upon a particular topic or object of interest in mathematics, in a way that anyone with a basic knowledge of maths should be able to enjoy and appreciate.
+Each lecture expands upon a particular topic or object of interest in mathematics, in a way that anyone with a basic knowledge of maths should be able to enjoy and appreciate.